Vardot/drupal8/README.md

-# Varbase project template for Platform.sh
+# Varbase Project Template for Platform.sh

 This project provides a starter kit for Varbase 8.8.x projects hosted on [Platform.sh](http://platform.sh).
 It is very closely based on the [Varbase Composer project](https://github.com/Vardot/varbase-project).